-If a document was previously designated as "sealed" by the district court or if the filer is requesting the document to be sealed, check the "sealed" indicator.
-All other non-public documents should be indicated by checking the "non-public" indicator.
+If a document was previously designated as "private" or "sealed" by the district court it will carry that designation in the appellate courts.
+If an appellate filing contains non-public information, check the "non-public" indicator box when e-filing.

-The filer will also need to submit a redacted version of the non-public document per URAP Rule 21(g).
+NOTE: The filer will also need to submit a redacted version of the non-public document per URAP Rule